Org mode for Emacs

 Org is a highly flexible structured plain text file format, composed of a few simple, yet versatile, structures — constructed to be both simple enough for the novice and powerful enough for the expert.

 Get a glimpse of the expressive power Org offers in the example below.
-Click the headlines and links to discover how Org intelligently folds structural content.
+Click the headings and links to discover how Org intelligently folds structural content.

 Outlining